 - Guide 1: How to Remove Firefox redirect virus from Windows.

-- Guide 2: Get rid of Firefox redirect virus from Mac OS X.
+- Guide 2: Get rid of Firefox redirect virus on Mac OS X.

-- Guide 3: Remove Firefox redirect virus from Google Chrome.
+- Guide 3: Remove Firefox redirect virus in Google Chrome.

 - Guide 4: Erase Firefox redirect virus from Mozilla Firefox.